Josh Byrnes: Cleveland Indians

 Byrnes joined the Cleveland Indians in 1994 after meeting with Ronald M. Shapiro, the father of Mark Shapiro, who would become the team's general manager, at a Haverford College Alumni game.
 He quickly worked his way up the organizational ladder, first as an intern, then as advance scout, and then to scouting director in 1998.
 The Cleveland Indians won the American League Championship Series and advanced to the World Series in 1995 and 1997; and won Central Division titles in 1995, 1996, 1997, 1998 and 1999.

 Colorado Rockies

-In 1999, Byrnes was hired by the general manager at the time, Dan O'Dowd, to fill the assistant general manager position for the Colorado Rockies, where he was in charge of the farm and scouting departments.
+In 1999, Byrnes was hired by general manager, Dan O'Dowd, to fill the assistant general manager position for the Colorado Rockies, where he was in charge of the farm and scouting departments.

 Boston Red Sox

 Byrnes joined the Boston Red Sox as assistant general manager in 2003 when he was recruited by the team's general manager, Theo Epstein.
 In his second season with the Boston Red Sox, the team won the 2004 World Series.
 It was the Red Sox' first World Series championship since 1918, ending what remains the third longest championship drought in the history of any Major League team, after the Chicago White Sox (1917–2005) and the Chicago Cubs (1908–2016).

 In a 2005 interview with The Boston Globe, Epstein said of Byrnes, "He's a key voice in player personnel.
 He's got as much a feel for evaluating and statistical analysis as anyone in baseball.”